 The second approach which defines these analyses is resource mobilization theory that has been created and refined by such authors as lannaccone et al (1995), Gusfield (1968), Lawson (1991), McCarthy and Zald (1977), and Tilly (1978).
-It is an organization approach which specifies that holdings of human skills, various forms of capital, and material culture are invested to vield high profits in the forms of goal attainment and membership recruitment (Garner 1996; lannaccone et al 1995).
-An aspect of this theory is that social movements and their regional cells/ pockets of activity need managerial guidance.
-The superintendance is provided by a "directed" segment consisting of organized and structured groups with specific programs [of study for reform], a formal leadership [core], definitive ideology, and stated objectives.
-Its followers are members of an organization as well as partisans to a belief.
-(Gusfield 1968)
+It is an organizational approach which specifies that holdings of human skills, various forms of capital, and material culture are invested to vield high profits in the forms of goal attainment and recruitment membership (Garner 1996: Jannaccone et al 1995).
+An aspect of this theory is that social movements and their regional cells/pockets of activity need managerial quidance.
+The superintendence is provided by a segment consisting "directed" of organized and structured groups with specific programs [of study for reform], a formal leaderships [core], definitive ideology, and stated objectives.
+Its followers are members of an organization as well as partisans to a belief (Gusfield 1968).

-The directed segment of a movement has the obligations of dispensing the movement's cultural package to attract religious seekers (lannaccone et al 1995; Lofland 1966).
+The directed segment of a movement has the obligation of dispensing the movement's cultural package to attract religious seekers (lannaccone et al 1995; Lofland 1966).
 A cursillo center's boards of management are the steering committee, the servant committee, and the secretariat.
-They are all composed of members from the laity and the clergy who have ascended the status hierarchy of a center by learning how to "talk the talk" and "walk the walk" of cursillo and by way of volunteerism for the movement (O'Sullivan 1988, 1989).
+They are all comprised of members from the laity and the clergy who have ascended the status hierarchy of a center by learning how to "talk the talk" and "walk the walk" of cursillo and by way of volunteerism for the movement (O'Sullivan 1988, 1989).

 Resource mobilization can be called the resolve side of strain for a cursillo center.
-Since the weekends vary by religious chapter the rollos are apt to modified to fit the characteristics of the host denomination, and daily details of a weekend need to be adjusted for large or small numbers of participants.
+Since the weekends vary by religious chapter, the rollos are apt to be modified to fit the characteristics of the host denomination, and daily details of a weekend need to be adjusted for large or small numbers of participants.
 The weekend retreats usually begin on Thursday night and end on Sunday, but in others there are time abbreviations.
 In some cases a cursillo center receives candidates almost monthly, yet in some locales a cursillo weekend occurs just once a year.
 After the governing boards of a cursillo center receive ideas, advice, and suggestions from their respective national offices, the panelists make purposive decisions to cover wide varieties of exigencies relative to local population venues.